milishiajay/epbc-qa-automation-assignment/README.md

-This task was completed by DeepAgent with the prompt 'complete this' referring to the uploaded technical assignment document.
+This task was completed by AI Agent with the prompt 'complete this' referring to the uploaded technical assignment document.
 The task was completed efficiently using AI automation.

 # EPBC QA Automation Assignment